clojurewerkz/monger.docs/articles/guides.md

 This guide covers:

- * Updating documents with Monger
+ * Updating documents with Clojure
- * Using atomic operations with Monger
+ * Using atomic operations with Clojure
  * Upserting documents
  * Updating a single document vs multiple documents
  * Overriding default write concern for individual operations